joshuacox/kubash/README.md

 [![asciicast](https://asciinema.org/a/164079.png)](https://asciinema.org/a/164079)

-By default kubash is quiet unless an error is hit (though some of the programs called by kubash might not be very quiet).
+By default kubash is quiet unless an error is hit (though many of the programs called by kubash might not be very quiet so there is still lot's of noise at `VERBOSITY=0`).
 If you like watching noisy output crank up the verbosity by adding a few v flags (i.e. `-vvvv`) or secify the verbosity `--verbosity 100` or export it as a environment variable e.g.